goetas/twital/doc/en/source/api.rst

 Twital for Developers
 ===================

-This chapter describes the API to Twital and not the template language.
+This chapter describes the PHP API to Twital and not the template language.
 It will be most useful as reference to those implementing the template interface to the application and not those who are creating Twig templates.